eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/3-Create-inner-classes-including-static-inner-class,-local-class,-nested-class,-and-anonymous-inner-class.md

 ````

 ###Anonymous Inner Class
 Anonymous Inner classes are classes without name (but not without type) used to override a method of class or interface.
-They can'y have constructors.
+They can't have constructors.
 ````java
 interface Animal {
   void eat();